Open-Nyzo/Nyzo-Votes/NCFP/NCFP2.2.md

 - Every vote is a pair, since it's split to two different persons.
 - You have to vote the same for both transactions in a group
 - You are encouraged to vote YES for one group, NO for the others
-- You can change your votes until one pass.
+- You can change your votes until one passes.

 ### Group A: 2x 47,545.75